cyber-boost/helix/src/compiler/examples/README.md

 # HELIX Language - Rust Library Integration Examples

-This directory contains Rust code examples showing how to integrate `helix_core` as a library dependency in your Rust projects.
+This directory contains Rust code examples showing how to integrate `helix` as a library dependency in your Rust projects.

 ## Examples Overview